Cyffredin Cottages Welsh Luxury Cottage Conwy

 The holiday cottage has 2 bedrooms - With one being a Double and and the other having a single .
 The bedrooms have quality bed linen and towels provided.

-The cottage has a comfortable and cosy lounge suite, fully equipped with LCD TV (LCD TV in main bedroom also), DVD player, music CD system, Freeview TV.
-There is also a vast array of reading literature and board games to while away the evenings and original inglenook fireplace - all beneath the original beamed ceilings,a beautifully designed and very well equipped kitchen and dining area.
+The cottage has a comfortable and cosy lounge suite, fully equipped with LCD TV , DVD player, music CD system, Freeview TV.
+There is also a vast array of reading literature and board games to while away the evenings and original inglenook fireplace complete with Log burner (Only in one of our cottages)- all beneath the original beamed ceilings,a beautifully designed and very well equipped kitchen and dining area.

 Outside, you can relax in our beautiful private landscaped gardens with pagoda and even a raised decked area with stream running beneath, large well maintained lawn area..Surrounded by open fields and mountain views.